 C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits and be notified of an admission decision well in advance of the regular notification date and that as commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? sks students If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2000 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an adr in advance of the regular notification date but do not have to commit to attending your college?
-Yes No If "yes," please complete the following: Early action closing date nission decis sion well Early action notification date
+Early decision: Does your instead the notified of an admission decision attending if accepted) for first-time. ision well in advance of the regular no tification date and that If "yes," please complete the fol lowing: First or only early decision plan First or only early decision plan Other early decision plan closin Other early decision plan notific For the Fall 2001 entering class ss: Number of early decision applic Number of applicants admitted Please provide significant detail s about your early de ecision plan: C22.
+Early action: Do you have a n in advance of the regular notific ☐ Yes ☐ No ion decision well If "yes," please complete the fol llowing: Early action closing date Early action notification date